System Design Space

 Part 1

-Physics and link level
+Physical and link layers

 Part 2

-IP, routing, TCP/UDP/QUIC, congestion control and reliability.
+IP, routing, TCP/UDP/QUIC, congestion control, and reliable delivery.

 Part 3